passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

        - ssl_cert
      ...
 ```
-And finally, we go to the Supported secret files section to get which environment variable is the one that points to the path I want to fill ( PASSBOLT_SSL_SERVER_CERT_FILE which points to ‘/etc/ssl/certs/certificate.crt’):
+And finally, we go to the supported secret files section to get which environment variable is the one that points to the path I want to fill ( PASSBOLT_SSL_SERVER_CERT_FILE which points to ‘/etc/ssl/certs/certificate.crt’):
 ```
 services:
    passbolt: